 Council of Australasian Archives and Records Authorities (CAARA)

 The CAARA website brings together links relating to access to records held by Commonwealth and State archives relating to former child migrants.

 The Find and Connect website provides information about past and present providers of out of home care, details of where personal records are held, where to access them and links to support services and other resources for Forgotten Australians and Former Child Migrants.

 CLAN is a support, advocacy, research and training network for people who grew up in Australian orphanages, children's Homes, foster care and other institutions.
 CLAN provides counselling and assistance to obtain records.
 See the CLAN website for more information.

 Salvation Army Family Tracing Service

 The Salvation Army's Family Tracing Service website provides some information for care leavers and former adoptees seeking to reconnect with biological family members.

-While State Records NSW holds records relating to care leavers we do not administer access to those relating to living persons.
-Access is provided and authorised by the government agencies (or their successors) that created the records, primarily the Department of Family and Community Services.
+While we hold records relating to care leavers we do not administer access to those relating to living persons.
+Access is provided and authorised by the government agencies (or their successors) that created the records, primarily the Department of Communities and Justice.
 This is to protect the sensitive personal information in the records.
 Government agencies have closed them from general public access and provide access to them on an individual basis.

 20th Century child and youth migration